Ex vivo: Ethical and legal aspects

 In the United Kingdom, the legal framework governing the removal, storage, and use of human tissue for research varies by jurisdiction.
 In England, Wales, and Northern Ireland, the Human Tissue Act 2004 mandates that appropriate consent must be obtained for the removal and use of tissue from both the living and the deceased, unless specific statutory exemptions apply.
 The Act includes provisions introduced in response to public health scandals in the 1990s, such as the Alder Hey and Bristol Royal Infirmary cases, in which thousands of children's organs were retained without parental knowledge.
 In Scotland, the Human Tissue (Scotland) Act 2006 regulates the removal, retention, and use of human tissue for purposes including transplantation and research.
 Unlike the 2004 Act, which relies on "appropriate consent", the Scottish legislation is based on the principle of "authorisation" as the legal basis for the use of human tissue.
 The 2006 Act was subsequently amended by the Human Tissue (Authorisation) (Scotland) Act 2019, which introduced a system of deemed authorisation for organ and tissue donation after death.
 In Wales, the Human Transplantation (Wales) Act 2013 further diverged by introducing a system of deemed consent for post-mortem organ and tissue donation.

 In the United States, federal regulations such as the Common Rule and those enforced by the Food and Drug Administration (FDA) stipulate that researchers must obtain informed consent when conducting studies involving human subjects, including the use of identifiable biological materials.
-The Health Insurance Portability and Accountability Act (HIPAA) further safeguards the confidentiality of personal health information, including data derived from tissue samples.
+The Health Insurance Portability and Accountability Act (HIPAA) protects the confidentiality of personal health information, including data derived from tissue samples.